 Both platforms are capable.
-But they're built for different people, and the right choice depends on what you actually need!
+But they're built for different people, and the right choice depends on what you actually need.

 Here's how they stack up across the criteria that matter most right now.